 IEEE 802 LMSC follows Colombia’s ANE regulatory activities regarding radio local area network (RLAN) and strongly supports ANE proceedings on enabling Standard Power (SP) for spectrum sharing with fixed communication systems operated in 5925 MHz to 7125 MHz.

-Please find below the IEEE 802 LMSC’s comments on this consultation 6 GHz band coexistence study.
+Please find below the IEEE 802 LMSC’s comments on this consultation.

 General Comments

+IEEE 802 LMSC recognizes ANE’s consideration of a non-AFC based co-existence mechanism at least as an interim solution while also considering the AFC based solution.
+Information related to availability of incumbent services database, required timeline of enablement and details of studies are not available to IEEE 802 LMSC.
+Considering that, while we respect the ANE’s proactive co-existence approach based on the studies, we recommend ANE to also consider harmonization with other solutions globally to the maximum extent possible.

 Recognizing ANE’s effort to enable Wi-Fi outdoor operation, IEEE 802 LMSC would like to emphasize on the importance of Very Low Power (VLP) to enable outdoor (and indoor) peer-to-peer communications.
-Enabling unrestricted VLP at much lower power level than Standard Power, is critical in enabling complementing use-cases and industries to SP.
-IEEE 802 LMSC recommends to ANE to authorize VLP mode harmonized with other regions such as Europe, Asia and Africa at maximum transmit power of 14 dBm and maximum PSD of 1 dBm/MHz EiRP.
+Enabling unrestricted VLP at a much lower power level than SP is critical in enabling complementing use-cases and industries to SP.
+IEEE 802 LMSC recommends to ANE to authorize the VLP mode harmonized with other regions such as Europe, Asia, and Africa at a maximum transmit power of 14 dBm and a maximum power spectral density (PSD) of 1 dBm/MHz EiRP.

-Questions 1 to 7: [Author’s information TBD]

 Question 8: Do you consider that the coexistence scenarios included in section 3 of the published document fully reflect the current use of the 6 GHz frequency band in Colombia?
 If not, justify your answer.

-Answer: In US, Canada and other regions, co-existence studies and analysis for SP mode in the 6 GHz band has been primarily focusing on co-existence with Fixed Satellite Services (FSS) and Fixed Services (FS).
-In addition to these two classes of incumbent services, incumbent Mobile Services, such as Broadcast or TV Relay services, has been also taken into the account in the decision for the frequency ranges of SP mode in the 6 GHz band.
+Answer: In US, Canada, and other regions and countries, co-existence studies and analysis for the SP mode in the 6 GHz band has been primarily focusing on co-existence with Fixed Satellite Services (FSS) and Fixed Services (FS), which are the focus of this published document.
+In addition to these two classes of incumbent services, incumbent Mobile Services, such as Broadcast or TV Relay services, have been also taken into the account by the other regulatory authorities in the decision for the frequency ranges of the SP mode in the 6 GHz band.

 Question 9: Do you consider it appropriate to allow the operation of wireless access systems under the modality of free use of the radio spectrum outdoors in the entire 6 GHz frequency band?
 If not, justify your answer.

-Answer: IEEE 802 LMSC supports authorization of SP mode in the entire 6 GHz band (5925- 7125MHz).
+Answer: IEEE 802 LMSC supports authorization of the SP mode in the entire 6 GHz band (5925 MHz - 7125MHz).
 In order to protect incumbent FS links, segments of the spectrum will have to be excluded depending on the locations.
 In particular, this would be the case in urban areas or areas with concentration of these fixed links.
-Assuming that no special consideration is needed for Mobile Services, authorization of the entire band for SP mode enables an effective deployment of the SP when the available spectrum and the number of wide channel bandwidth sizes of 80/160 and 320 MHz is maximized in various locations.
+Assuming that no special consideration is needed for incumbent Mobile Services, authorization of the entire 6 GHz band for the SP mode enables an effective deployment of the SP when the available spectrum and the number of wide channel bandwidth widths of 80 MHz/160 MHz and 320 MHz are maximized in various locations.

 IEEE 802 LMSC believes that the first wave of SP deployments, in the regions that already authorized the mode, will be indoor to improve coverage and capacity performance of the indoor networks covering around 90% of Wi-Fi usage.
 IEEE 802 LMSC believes that ANE should also authorize operation of the SP mode indoor.
 Operation of indoor SP can be enabled by taking into the account Building Entry Loss (BEL) for Indoor Access Points (APs) for proper spectrum availability calculation.